geekyme/macllm/README.md

 2. Go to your repository settings
 3. Navigate to "Pages" in the sidebar
 4. Under "Build and deployment", select "GitHub Actions" as the source
-5. The site will be automatically deployed on each push to the main branch
+5. The site will be automatically deployed on each push to the main branch and daily at midnight UTC

 ### Manual Deployment